msaqibqc/Flask-SQLAlchemy/README.txt

 Hit: 	http://localhost:5000/login
-	with credentials username and password as from data use username ‘saqib’ and password as ‘123’ and email ‘test1@gmail.com’ as application/json form data
+	with credentials username and password as from data use username_or_password ‘saqib’ and password as ‘123’ and email ‘test1@gmail.com’ as application/json form data
 Response: Will return token and Login status